mr-gaurav-kumar/movie-recommended-system/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, issues and feature requests are welcome.

 ## 📜 License